 I’ll be straightforward with you…if you don’t like the planner, you’ll be out a few dollars.
 As I shared earlier, that’s what happened when I ordered the Pocket edition.

 To lower your risk, I always recommend buying a single planner first, so you can find the size and color you like.
 Then you can confidently switch to an annual subscription to save a few dollars.

-If something is wrong with your planner, Michael Hyatt & Co. has an incredible customer service team that will make it right (I know personally because I worked for them and had an issue once).
+If something is wrong with your planner, Full Focus Co. has an incredible customer service team that will make it right (I know personally because I worked for them and they’ve helped me solve issues before).
 Their customer support is fast and always professional.